syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Send Button styling

-The SfChat allows customizing the send button elements with various send button customizations as follows:
+You can applies the styling for the send button elements by setting the various send button key and values in resource dictionary.

 <table>
 <tr>